multifreded/hv20/day20/README.md

 <!-- ...10....:...20....:...30....:...40....:...50....:...60....:...70....:. -->
 The formerly broken picture is now intact and showing the rabbits again.
 It's still unclear, what the Javascript does though.
-The HTML document is therefore prettified to make it human readable.
+The HTML document's contents are therefore prettified to make'em human readable.
 The result can be seen here:
 [rabbits\_prettified\_code.txt](rabbits_prettified_code.txt)

 The file is separated into three sections …